“A lack of education is the mother of all suffering.”

 Moreover, I do not think creativity can be taught, though it can be encouraged, but not in today’s classroom, which is overly programmed.
 Which makes me think how much spontaneous fun and creativity there is in most schools, when classroom discussion is limited so as to move on to the next lesson of a government-mandated curriculum.
 There is also a high degree of conformity in what is expected in the way of thought, which is not surprising given the way society is today structured and the way teachers themselves are taught.
 Where is the emotion?
 Where is the passion?

 If teachers hate teaching (many do!), and if teachers have no passion for knowledge (many don’t!), students will quickly notice.
 Small wonder, then, that many kids say school is boring, and understandably so, because the way my oldest son, in Grade 10, describe his day, it seems like he is in a “house of detention.”
-Shame on the adults, the pedagogues who attend conferences, taking every faddish idea back with them, and yet know nothing about their students, who by mulishness and foolishness are destroying the minds of the young, by failing to properly educate them.
+Shame on the adults, the pedagogues who attend conferences, taking every faddish idea back with them, and yet know nothing about their students, whom, by their mulishness and foolishness, are failing the minds of the young, by not properly educating them.
 School is boring, but education is not.
 There is a better way. [e.g., see my idea, “A Plan for Education;” April 7, 2015]